arlac77/repository-provider/README.md

 In case there are several provider able to support a given source which one sould be used ? this defines the order

+## name

+Name of the provider

+## messageDestination

+to forward info/warn and error messages to

 ## Commit